8i/UnrealPlugin_Documentation/docs/source/Classes/HVRAsset.rst

 How To Create
 -------------

-An HVRAsset is created automatically for an HVRActor when it is created.
-You will likely not need to manually create one.
+When an HVRActor is created it will automatically created and be assigned an HVRAsset.

 Parameters
 ----------